Guide to Australian manufacturing standards, accounting standards, food code, building code and design rules

 Australian Standards published prior to January 2000 are available in print through the Library.
 See the box below for more details.

-Up to January 2000, Australian Standards are available only in print format.
+Up to January 2000, Australian Standards were available only in print format.

 How to find older Australian Standards in the Library's catalogue